-Therefore, let me conclude immediately what B should be because if psi star x psi x, which is the same as psi of x square with a dx is a probability.
-Then, if you add all the probabilities from 0 to L, because the particle can have any position between the n point, but not on the n point, from anywhere as close to the n point as possible, but as close to the other n point.
+Which is the same as psi of x squared with a dx is a probability then if you add all the probabilities from 0 to L, because the particle can have any position between the endpoint, but not at the endpoint from anywhere as close to the endpoint as possible, but as close to the other endpoint.
+Therefore, if you integrate the total probability is this being a continuous function you have 0 to L psi x square dx.
+That probability has to add to 1 because we have made sure that the potentials are infinite in our model therefore, the particle cannot be found outside of the region before the probability that the particle stays inside the box is 1.

-Therefore, if you integrate to the total probabilities, this being a continuous function, you have 0 to L psi x square dx.
-That probability has to add to one, because we have made sure that the potentials are infinite in our model, therefore the particle cannot be found outside of that region.
-Therefore, the probability that the particle stays inside the box is one.
-This gives you immediately a value for B, because you have B square sine square n pi x by L dx between 0 and L and that is equal to 1, which gives you a value B is equal to root 2 by L.
+This gives you immediately your value for b because you have b squared sin square n pi x by L dx between 0 and L. And that is equal to 1 which gives you a value b is equal to root 2 by L. Therefore, you have got two results for the particle in the box.

-Therefore, you have got two results for the particle in the box, namely the wave function is root 2 by L sine n pi x by L, and E, the particle's energy is given by h square n square by 8 m L square.
-Now, because the energy is given by the quantum number n, let me use our highlighter here, because it is given by n, and n can take any number of values and for that n the corresponding wave function is sine n pi x by L.
+Namely, the wave function is root 2 by L sin n pi x by L and E the particles the energy is given by h square n square by eight m L square.
+Now, because the energy is given by the quantum number m let me use a highlighter here, because it is given by n and n can take any number of values and for that n the corresponding wave function is sin n pi x by L.

-We see that there are many solutions to the wave function and many solutions to the energy.
-This will also turn out to be a general property when we solve the Hamiltonian equation, the Schrodinger equation for the systems in, on the other models, that in one step you will get all these different types of all the possible energies and all the possible wave functions.
-And the best way to, I mean a convenient way, I would not call it a best way, a convenient way is to label the wave function with the quantum number psi n of x n E n for a given quantum number n.
+We see that there are many solutions to the wave function and many solutions to the energy this will also turn out to be a general property when we solve the Hamiltonian equation the Schrodinger equation for the systems in all the other models that in s in one step you will get all the different types of all the possible energies and all the possible wave functions and the best way to I mean a convenient way I would not call it a convenient way is to label the wave function with the quantum number psi n of x n E n for a given quantum number n.

-So, let me summarize and then stop for this lecture, namely the particle-in-a-1-d-box, has two results: a quantization of energy or discretization due to boundary conditions and of energy E, and a probability statement for determining the position of the particle in the box at various locations.

-Let us continue this in the next part and complete the remaining, that we needed to do in terms of, what are called, measurables and then how do we interpret this probability and so on, for various values.
-We will do that in the second part, until then, thank you.
+So, let me summarize and then stop for this lecture namely the particle in a 1 d box has two results a quantization of energy or discretization due to boundary conditions and of energy E and a probability statement for determining the position of the particle in the box at various locations.
+Let us continue this in the next part and complete the remaining that we needed to do in terms of what are called the measurable and then how do we interpret this probability.
+So, on for various values we will do that in the second part until then.